lobre/eventbus/README.md

 ## Live projections (`examples/projection`)

 Subscribe early and keep derived state (e.g., orders per user) in memory.
-Pass `fromID = 0` at startup to replay everything, or `fromID = bus.LastID()` if you only want live updates.
+Pass `fromID = bus.Start()` at startup to replay everything, or `fromID = bus.End()` if you only want live updates.
 The projection example demonstrates a long-lived read model fed by the subscription channel.

 ## Aggregates (`examples/aggregate`)

-`ForEachEvent(topic, fn)` walks the current log and returns the ID of the last event processed.
-Aggregates use it to rebuild state, enforce business rules, and then call `Publish` with that ID to ensure no newer event slipped in.
+`ForEachEvent(query, fn)` walks the current log and calls `fn` for each matching event.
+Aggregates use `eventbus.Query{Topic: ...}` to rebuild state, capture the last ID they saw, and then call `Publish` with that ID to ensure no newer event slipped in.
 The aggregate example shows a basic command-side check before emitting a new event.

 ## Persistence helpers (`examples/persist`)